 Liam Martin, CMO and co-founder of Time Doctor:

-"If you were just starting from zero, I'm hopeful that if you're a CMO right now you have some type of project management system in place, that would probably be the base level one.
-Some form of communication, both synchronous and asynchronous so that would be something like email or Slack would be more asynchronous, and something like Zoom would be synchronous.
+"If you were just starting from zero, I'm hopeful that if you're a CMO right now, you have some type of project management system in place, that would probably be the base level one.
+Some form of communication, both synchronous and asynchronous, so that would be something like email or Slack, which would be more asynchronous, and something like Zoom would be synchronous.
 That's about it."

 Maria Jose Parel, CMO of IVFLife:

 “Project Management tools are essential to keep track of all projects and important communications.
-Furthermore, a solid reporting system is also required to assess the result developed by your actions and helps you make more confident decisions based on how the campaigns are performing.
+Furthermore, a solid reporting system is also required to assess the results developed by your actions and helps you make more confident decisions based on how the campaigns are performing.“

 Understanding and using your marketing tech stack